twpayne/chezmoi/docs/FAQ.md

 problem in a different way.

-Instead of using a symlink to redirect from the dotfile's location to the centralized directory, chezmoi generates the dotfile in its final location from the contents of the centralized directory.
-Not only is no symlink is needed, this has the advantages that chezmoi is better able to cope with differences from machine to machine (as a dotfile's contents can be unique to that machine) and the dotfiles that chezmoi creates are just regular files.
+Instead of using a symlink to redirect from the dotfile's location to the centralized directory, chezmoi generates the dotfile as a regular file in its final location from the contents of the centralized directory.
+This approach means that symlinks are not needed for regular files and that chezmoi is better able to cope with differences from machine to machine (as a dotfile's contents can be unique to that machine) and the dotfiles that chezmoi creates are just regular files.
 There's nothing special about dotfiles managed by chezmoi, whereas dotfiles managed with GNU Stow are special because they're actually symlinks to somewhere else.

 The only advantage to using GNU Stow-style symlinks is that changes that you make to the dotfile's contents in the centralized directory are immediately